 2. Boring, unoriginal messages

 It’s hard for people to ignore something that makes them feel special.
 You may not have the best profile picture but if you can craft a personalised message for a lady, chances are she’ll take notice.
-The trick is that it seems the right thing to do to message as many ladies as possible with one templated message.
+The trick is that it seems the right thing to do to message as many ladies as possible with the same template message.
 But sending targeted messages even if they are fewer will be a better investment of your time and hopes.

 - Go through the profile of the person you would like to message and pick out something special about them, something you would know only if you went through their profile.